devilry/devilry-django/not_for_deploy/docs/sysadmin/editable_ui_messages.rst

     #: Hard deadline info texts for students directed towards students.
     #: This is what students see.
     DEVILRY_HARD_DEADLINE_INFO_FOR_STUDENTS = {
-       '__default': gettext_noop('This assignment uses hard deadlines.
-You will not be able to write comments ' 'or upload files after the deadline has expired.')
+       '__default': 'This assignment uses hard deadlines.
+You will not be able to write comments ' 'or upload files after the deadline has expired.'
     }

     #: Hard deadline info texts directed towards examiners and admins.
     #: This is what examiners and admins see.
     DEVILRY_HARD_DEADLINE_INFO_FOR_EXAMINERS_AND_ADMINS = {
-    '__default': gettext_noop('This assignment uses hard deadlines.
-Students will not be able to write comments ' 'or upload files after the deadline has expired.')
+    '__default': 'This assignment uses hard deadlines.
+Students will not be able to write comments ' 'or upload files after the deadline has expired.'
     }

 .. note::

-    The '__default' is in english and is marked for translation.
+    The ``'__default'`` is in english and is marked for translation.
 You may change this text but to not removed it!
 The default text should also be in a language that all users of the system understands.